iconify/website/docs/usage/svg/utils/index.md

 If you do not have a Node.js app, you need to create one to generate CSS.

-There are plenty tutorials on how Node.js works, short version of steps:
+There are plenty of tutorials on how Node.js works, short version of steps:

 - Install Node.js on your computer.
-- Create directory for project, run `[bash]npm init -y` to create basic project.
+- Create directory for the project, run `[bash]npm init -y` to initialise it.

 ## Dependencies